EDUCBA

 We need a Unix shell for the following reasons:

-1. It provides a set of in-built commands or programs which is required to do the shell scripting.
-It makes the work interactive as it asks the user to give input at the UNIX prompt to execute it.
+1. It provides a set of in-built commands or programs required for shell scripting.
+It makes the work interactive by asking the user to give input at the UNIX prompt to execute it.

-2. Shell scripting saves your time and lets you write a single command instead of multiple commands.
+2. Shell scripting saves time and lets you write a single command instead of multiple commands.

 Scope